fluid-player/fluid-player/README.md

 ## Features
 * Supports the VAST standard
-  * Multiple VAST tags (pre-roll, mid-roll, post-roll).
+  * Multiple VAST tags (pre-roll, mid-roll, post-roll)
   * Linear (video) ads
-  * Non linear VAST tags (banner images (gif/jpg/png)).
+  * Non linear VAST tags (banner images (gif/jpg/png))
 * Comes with its own design, which is easily customizable.
-Ability to use the browser default layout.
+Ability to use the browser default layout
-* Timeline Preview.
+* Timeline Preview
-* Lightweight.
+* Lightweight
-* Responsive.
+* Responsive
-* Compatible with modern web browsers.
+* Compatible with modern web browsers
-* Ability to have more than 1 player per page.
+* Ability to have more than 1 player per page
-* Keyboard Shortcuts by key.
+* Keyboard Shortcuts by key
-* Allows adding multiple video sources for user to switch between different video quality.
+* Allows adding multiple video sources for user to switch between different video quality
-* Autoplay control.
+* Autoplay control
-* Allows adding a custom logo.
+* Allows adding a custom logo
-* Custom call to action text when playing a video ad.
+* Custom call to action text when playing a video ad
-* Wordpress Plugin.
+* Wordpress Plugin
-* Scripts and resources available via CDN.
+* Scripts and resources available via CDN

 ![Fluid Player - VAST Ad](examples/ScreenshotFluidPlayerVastAd.jpg)